Vitamins for a good sleep

 Vitamin B3 (niacin)

-Effect: Niacin can be formed in the body from, among other things, the amino acid tryptophan and plays a key role in the construction and breakdown of cells, carbohydrates, amino acids and fatty acids in our body .
+Effect: Niacin can be produced in the body from, among other things, amino acid tryptophan and plays a key role in the construction and breakdown of cells, carbohydrates, amino acids and fatty acids in our body.
 It is also involved in the transmission of stimuli and signals in our brain and nerve cells and is therefore an important regulator in maintaining a healthy nervous system.
-A lack of vitamin B3 disrupts the transmission of stimuli by the nerves and prevents the body and mind from relaxing sufficiently and us sleeping well.
+A lack of vitamin B3 disrupts the transmission of nerve stimuli and thus prevents the body and mind from relaxing sufficiently and us from sleeping well.

 Effect: Vitamin B5 plays a central role in the energy metabolism of the human organism and is important for the synthesis of amino acids, proteins, fatty acids or steroid hormones.
-A deficiency of vitamin B5 inhibits the production of many essential nutrients and messenger substances and also disrupts the transmission of nerve impulses.
-This throws the metabolism out of balance and prevents the nervous system from functioning healthily, making it more difficult to relax and fall asleep in the evening and reducing regeneration during sleep.
+A lack of vitamin B5 inhibits the production of many essential nutrients and messenger substances and also disrupts the transmission of nerve impulses.
+This causes the metabolism to become unbalanced and the nervous system to be prevented from functioning properly, which makes it difficult to relax and Fall asleep in the evening and regeneration during sleep may be reduced.

 Occurrence in food: Liver, meat & fish, cabbage, milk, whole grain products